Bioconductor/Bioconda_testing/Bioconda_SOP.md

 Following this, the installation of packages in a conda environment is straight forward.

-1. To create a new conda envinronment,
+1. To create a new conda environment,

 		conda create --name <my_environment>